 • ANSI/BHMA Grade 2 certified (the residential security benchmark, not a marketing label)

-• Rated from -31ยฐF to 151ยฐF (handles extreme cold and heat without mechanical failure)
+• Rated from -31°F to 151°F (handles extreme cold and heat without mechanical failure)

 • No subscription required for remote access or access logs